On b-bit min-wise hashing for large-scale regression and classification with sparse data: Prediction error

-where $\rho$ and $L^*$ are defined as in \eqref{eq:main_prob_ridge} and Theorem~\ref{thm:main_OLS_pred_error} respectively. \end{thm} The result illustrates that the usefulness of random-sign hashing is not limited to regression problems.
-In fact, most applications of $b$-bit min-wise hashing are classification problems \citep{li2011theory} and our analysis of random-sign hashing here gives a theoretical explanation for its performance in these cases.
+Here the value of $C$ is defined as in Theorem~\ref{thm:main_OLS_pred_error} by $ C=(2-\delta)q $ for equal row sparsity $\delta$ and $ C = q_{\min}\log\{4\log(L)/\delta_{\min}\} $ for $\kappa=\kappa_0$ and unequal row-sparsity. \end{thm} The result illustrates that the usefulness of $b$-bit min-wise hashing is not limited to regression problems.
+In fact, most applications of are classification problems \citep{li2011theory} and our analysis of $b$-bit min-wise hashing here gives a theoretical explanation for its performance in these cases.